surniaulula/wpsso-wc-metadata/readme.txt

 = 3.2.0 =

 (2023/07/26) Added support for the WooCommerce Settings &gt; Currency Options &gt; Decimal Separator value since it is also used for decimal input fields.

-= 3.1.1 =

-(2023/01/26) Added compatibility declaration for WooCommerce HPOS.
-Updated the minimum WordPress version from v5.2 to v5.5.

-= 3.1.0 =

-(2023/01/20) Updated the `SucomAbstractAddOn` common library class.

-= 3.0.0 =

-(2023/01/11) Added a "Product Net Dimensions" option and "Show" column in the SSO &gt; WC Metadata settings page.